janbodnar/Django-Notes/csrf.md

 ## Removing protection for views

-If we need to disable CSRF protection for specific views, you can use the `@csrf_exempt` decorator.
+If we need to disable CSRF protection for specific views, we can use the `@csrf_exempt` decorator.
 However, exercise caution when doing so, as it can introduce vulnerabilities.

 Disabling CSRF for a view: